 Facing a year full of new opportunities, now is the ideal time for businesses to assess their website priorities and bring focus to the months ahead.

 The accelerated shift to digital was notable in 2020 and with this, the crucial role your website plays.
-When it comes to evaluating your website priorities for 2021, there are three ruling factors we recommend you consider:
+Now that we're a year ahead, there are three ruling factors we recommend you still consider:

 - What were your goals, and did you achieve them?